zeroc-ice/ice/java-compat/README.md

 2. Select "Open an existing Android Studio project"
 3. Navigate to and select the "android" subdirectory
 4. Click OK and wait for the project to open and build

+To build the tests against the Ice binary distribution you must set `ICE_BIN_DIST` environment variable to `all` before starting Android Studio.

 ## Running the Android Tests